marcelofern/marcelofern.github.io/posts/cpp/branchless_programming/index.md

 ## How does Instruction Pipelining work?

-The processor is one of the components present in a CPU.
-It is composed of multiple processor units.
+The CPU is composed of multiple processor units.
 Each processor unit performs an instruction such as adding two numbers, comparing two numbers, jumping to a different part of a program, loading and storing data in memory, etc. Those operations are hardwired into the circuitry of the processor inside the CPU.

 When the CPU is asked to perform an instruction, it will receive an `opcode`, which is just a unique binary number that the CPU will decode into controlling signals that will orchestrate the behaviour of the CPU.

-The CPU executes an instruction by fetching it from memory (either the computer's memory or the CPU cache), decoding the `opcode`, executing the instruction itself in the processor, and storing it back to memory.
+The CPU executes an instruction by fetching it from memory (either the computer's memory or the CPU cache), following up by decoding the `opcode`, executing the instruction itself in the processor, and storing it back to memory.

 In a nutshell, a pipeline is consisted of four stages: **fetch**, **decode**, **execute**, **write-back**.

 Each one of those stages will be handled by a circuit in the CPU.
-So whenever a instruction needs to be run, there are **4 steps until the result is finally stored in memory.**
+So whenever a instruction needs to be run, there are **4 high-level steps until the result is finally stored in memory.**

-## Analogy time
+## Pipeline analogy time

 Imagine you are going to a buffet restaurant with 4 different dishes.
 This is a peculiar restaurant, and you need to wait for the person in front of you to